TanvirArjel/TanvirArjel.Blazor/README.md

 # TanvirArjel.Blazor
 This library is extending ASP.NET Core Blazor functionalities to ease most common tasks for the developers.
-In this version it has the following functionalities:
+Currently, it has the following functionalities:

 1. Adding constructor dependency injection support for the Blazor Components.
 2. A pagination component to display pagination UI in Blazor Components.